razab87/rasFarmingCanning/README.md

 When playing the game on steam, you can install the mod by simply subscribing to it in the workshop.

 Manual installation:
-1. Download .zip file from the [release section](https://github.com/razab87/rasFarmingCanning/releases/tag/v1.1.1).
+1. Download the .zip file from the [release section](https://github.com/razab87/rasFarmingCanning/releases/tag/v1.1.1).
 2. Extract the .zip.
 3. From the extracted file, copy the folder "rasFarmingCanning" from rasFarmingCanning_[version]/Contents/mods/ to your Zomboid/mods folder.